-- Stable Social Systems (SSS) = Occur when an individual’s mental constructs are in harmony with others’ perceived views of the individual.
+- Stable Social Systems (SSS) = when an individual’s mental constructs are in harmony with other’s perceived views of the individual.
 A person is in a social system that is homeostatic when all his roles and beliefs about his roles are in fact reinforced within the social system.

-A generally well-adjusted person can belong to many social systems but will identify most strongly with those social systems that are stable and that offer the highest amount of emotional reward or security from the greatest emotional fear.
-Furthermore, a healthy individual will seek a SSS that provides the highest level of sense of self.
+An individual can belong to many social systems but will identify most strongly with the ones that are stable and from those that are stable will identify most with the SSS that offers the highest amount of emotional reward or security from the greatest emotional fear.
+Furthermore an individual will seek a SSS that provides the highest level of sense of self, whether positive or negative.

 An educational environment should seek to effect positive cognitive change where there are gaps within social mental constructs.
 For example, joe, a driver, learns that red means, “go.”
 He knows this and drives on a city street.
 A light changes to red, but joe thinks it’s time to go.
 So he does.
 But then, he gets in an accident and learns that red actually means, “stop.”
 For joe, there was a gap in his social mental construct.
 His perceived fact was that red was a signal for going and his belief hailed him.
 If joe could have taken a class that taught about the traffic signal colors and their meanings, he might have accounted for that gap and then corrected the perceived fact so that joe could have understood that red means “stop.”